parulpuri25/ExampleCodes/README.md

    The in operator checks if s1 is a substring of s2.
 If true, then index method returns the index of first occurrence.
 If s1 is not a substring -1 is returned.

+3. Find Minimum Value in a list

+   This example finds the minimum value in each list.
+Using the element at 0th index as the minimum value, a for loop is used to compare it to all other elements of the list and the minimum value is returned.